 If you or a loved one has been injured in a drunk driving accident, you need a tenacious personal injury lawyer who will fight to get you the compensation and justice that you deserve.

 The Law Office of Joseph Onwuteaka, P.C., has been handling personal injury claims involving DUI and DWI for more than thirty years.
-In addition to handling Houston drunk driving cases, we also deal with car accidents, truck accidents, and other personal injury claims.
+In addition to handling Houston drunk driving cases, Joseph Onwuteaka also deals with car accidents, truck accidents, and other personal injury claims.

 A Texas DUI or DWI may include alcohol, controlled substances, dangerous drugs, or any combination of the two.
 If a driver does not have normal and regular control of mental or physical capacities due to the introduction of alcohol or drugs, they are considered under the influence and should not be operating a motor vehicle.